e40/emacs-mail-client/README.md

 Ahmon Dancy wrote the CL version of the Perl script, and **mailfilter** was born.
 The CL version uses rules in Common Lisp, obviously, and that was nice for me because it had the power of CL (macros and more).
+Look at *mailfilter.cl* in the repo to see what the rules look like.
+This is the actual rules I use for my personal email.
+The ones for work are a lot more complex, but contain things which I don't want to make public.

 I used the system in this state for another 15 years, when I really needed something better to manage the large number of balls I was keeping in the air.
-The problem was: my **+inbox** tended to grow large over time and I'd lose track of all the messages in my various other inboxes.
+The problem: my **+inbox** tended to grow large over time and I'd lose track of all the messages in my various other inboxes.
+Not only that, I would periodically have to spend several hours cleaning up my **+inbox**.
+It was really painful.

 The first thing I did was write an Emacs mode for looking at the inboxes.
-Instead of looking at my **inbox**, I could look at a summary of my inboxes:
+Instead of looking at my **+inbox**, I could look at a summary of my inboxes:

     +inbox            1 new                 170 old